Opentrons/opentrons/api/docs/source/v2/new_complex_commands.rst

 Transfer
 ========

-The most versatile of the complex liquid handling functions is ``transfer()``.
+The most versatile of the complex liquid handling functions is :py:meth:`.InstrumentContext.transfer`.
 For a majority of use-cases you will most likely want to use this complex command.
-Below you will find a few scenarios utilizing the ``transfer()`` command.
+Below you will find a few scenarios utilizing the :py:meth:`.InstrumentContext.transfer` command.

 Basic